Views

 What's Inside

 Inside this single-page PDF, you will find two clear instructional panels featuring familiar animals: a squirrel and a lion.
-Each section includes a high-quality line-art illustration for coloring, accompanied by a simple descriptive sentence that identifies the animal's home.
-The worksheet includes a header for student names, making it easy to track progress during independent science rotations.
+Each section includes a high-quality line-art illustration for coloring, accompanied by a simple descriptive sentence frame that identifies the animal's home.
+The worksheet includes a header for student names and grades, making it easy to track progress during independent science rotations.

 Zero-Prep Workflow

-- Print (1 minute): Generate copies of the single-page PDF for your entire class.
+- Print (1 minute): Generate copies of the single-page PDF for your entire class or science center.

-- Distribute (1 minute): Hand out the sheets and ask students to identify the squirrel and lion.
+- Distribute (1 minute): Hand out the sheets and ask students to identify the squirrel and lion illustrations.

-- Review (5 minutes): Discuss the habitats as students color, emphasizing total teacher prep time is under 2 minutes.
+- Review (5 minutes): Discuss the habitats as students color and complete the sentences, keeping total teacher prep time under 2 minutes.

-This resource is also highly suitable for emergency sub-plans due to its self-explanatory nature.
+This resource is also highly suitable for emergency sub-plans due to its self-explanatory nature and clear visual cues.

 Standards Alignment